Bear Grease

 Mikey’s performances have reached audiences across North America, from New York City and Puerto Vallarta to Vancouver, Toronto, Edmonton, and Calgary.
 Through his work, he strives to bring Métis jigging to younger generations while fostering cultural connection and pride.

 Offstage, Mikey remains grounded in family, fueled by a deep passion for movement, tradition, and storytelling.
-Bear Grease proudly welcomes Mikey as “Butter” in our Off-Broadway debut.
+Bear Grease proudly welcomes Mikey as “Butta” in our Off-Broadway debut.

 Crystle Lightning